You, but better.

 Back to my parent’s basement, a day job, vocal therapy, and piano lessons for a year.

 When I got to Chicago, a friend helped me find a voice teacher who could help me.
-He taught Speech Level Singing, and for the first time in my life I felt like I was actually singing.
+He was from my world; a jingle singer who had performed with bands for years.
+With his help, and for the first time since I was 13 and began voice lessons with classical teachers, I felt like I was actually singing.

 So I took graduate vocal ped at Northern Illinois University, and set out to be a voice evangelist.

-For the nearly 20 years I was a freelance singer in Chicago, I did a lot of different gigs for music, money, and both.
-But basically, I taught band singers during the week and sang with society bands on the weekends.
+For the nearly 20 years I was a freelance singer in Chicago, I did a lot of different kinds of gigs for music, money, and both.
+But, Big Picture?
+I taught band singers during the week and sang with society bands on the weekends.

 Meredith. chick singer.
 Large hair.
 1996